mitranim/emerge/readme.md

 Non-data references are considered outside the scope of Emerge, and included as-is.
 Emerge makes no attempt to clone or freeze them.
-This provides an outlet for scenarios when you're constrained by an Emerge-based API and feel the need to include a "special" mutable object into the tree.
+This provides an outlet for scenarios when you're constrained by an Emerge-based API but feel the need to include a "special" mutable object into the tree.

 ## Compatibility